-- If you have an active urinary tract infection, it must be treated prior to surgery.
-We will collect a urine sample in our lab in preparation for surgery and treat accordingly. - Steroids delay wound healing.
-We prefer that oral steroids be stopped or reduced below 7.5mg/day to avoid wound complications. - Methotrexate and other rheumatological medications also delay healing and can lead to increased risk of secondary infection or immunosuppression of your own body's defense mechanism.
-Your should stop methotrexate preferably 7 days before surgery, and not restart until 2 weeks after surgery.
-Other medications such as TNFa antagonists and SERMS should also be stopped at least one cycle prior to surgery. - Blood Clots (DVT) and Pulmonary Embolism - With reduced mobility after a joint replacement, you are at risk of developing a blood clot in your legs.
+Blood Clots (DVT) and Pulmonary Embolism

+- With reduced mobility after a joint replacement, you are at risk of developing a blood clot in your legs.
 If blood clots form in the deep veins of the legs (DVT), they can dislodge and travel to the lungs where they can cause a serious and possibly deadly condition called a pulmonary embolism.
 Therefore, it is very important to try to prevent a blood clot from forming. - If you have had a DVT before, you are at increased risk of having one develop again, and we may recommend a filter be placed in your main vein to catch any clots before they reach your lungs. - The best way to prevent a blood clot is to have you walk as quickly as possible after surgery, using the normal muscular pumping motion of your body to increase the flow in the veins.
-We will have physical therapy begin to work with you on the day of surgery to get you walking as quickly as possible. - You will be instructed to also perform active motion exercises hourly while in bed, including toe curls, ankle pumps, and bending and straightening the knee.
-These motions simulate walking motion of the muscles, but without the weight. - We will also implement passive means to help with blood clot prevention, including sequential compression devices, TED hose, and usually blood thinners. - SCDs (sequential compression devices) are attached to the calves, and a pneumatic pump inflates them to create a pressure gradient and flow in the veins of your legs, preventing blood stagnation until you are fully mobile and able to walk.
+We will have physical therapy begin to work with you on the day of surgery if possible, and definitely on the first day after surgery to get you walking as quickly as possible. - You will be instructed to also perform active motion exercises hourly while in bed, including toe curls, ankle pumps, and bending and straightening the knee.
+These motions simulate walking motion of the muscles, but without the weight. - We will also implement passive means to help with blood clot prevention, including plexipulses or sequential compression devices, TED hose, and blood thinners. - Plexipulses/SCDs are attached to the feet/calves, and a pneumatic pump inflates them to create a pressure gradient and flow in the veins of your legs, preventing blood stagnation.
 You will have these on while in bed during your hospital stay. - TED hose are compression stockings which help compress the legs and minimize the amount of blood that can pool in the veins of the legs.
-We will apply TED hose or a compression dressing during surgery, and you will wear them for 6 weeks after surgery. - Unless contraindicated, we will use some form of blood thinners after surgery.
-Normally, we will prescribe low dose aspirin 81mg daily for 6 weeks after surgery.
-Please make sure you have aspirin available at home prior to surgery so that you can take it after surgery.
+We will apply TED hose or a compression dressing during surgery, and you will wear them for 6 weeks after surgery. - Unless contraindicated, we will use blood thinners starting the day after surgery and continue for 10 days, until you become increasingly mobile.
 If you already take coumadin prior to surgery, we will resume your coumadin after surgery.
-For those who are very high risk of developing a blood clot who are not already on coumadin, we will give Lovenox injections or an oral medicine called Xarelto.
-We will give these medications to you while in the hospital, and give you a prescription for home use during your preop visit.
-After completion of 10 days of Lovenonx or Xarelto, we will have you take 81mg of aspirin each day for an additional month.
+For others, we will give Lovenox injections or an oral medicine called Xarelto.
+We will give these medications to you while in the hospital, and give you a prescription for an additional week for home use during your preop visit.
+After completion of 10 days of blood thinner, we will have you take 81mg of aspirin each day for an additional month.